 The impacts of COVID-19 will likely be exacerbated by flooding, hurricanes, wildfires and heatwaves which worsen in the summer.
 Federal agencies are already stretched thin, and need more funding to be able to respond to likely extreme weather events this summer.
 Ask your representative to fund extreme weather and COVID-19 response programs to protect communities most at risk this summer.TAKE ACTION!

-Wednesday, April 22, 2020 is the 50th Anniversary of Earth Day, and this year’s theme is climate action!
-In the face of the global coronavirus pandemic, a mighty coalition of Earth Day groups is busy imagining, planning, and creating new ways to raise our voices in support of climate action while doing our part to protect everyone’s health by cancelling or postponing all physical gatherings.
+April 22, 2020 is the 50th Anniversary of Earth Day, and this year’s theme is climate action!
+In the face of the global coronavirus pandemic, a mighty coalition of Earth Day groups and climate advocates have been planning and creating a new way to unite to support climate action while cancelling or postponing physical gatherings.
 This month’s action is to join this effort.
-Sign up with Earth Day Live right now to get updates on virtual actions you can participate in!JOIN EARTH DAY LIVE
+Sign up with Earth Day Live for three days of livestreaming and virtual actions April 22-24th!JOIN EARTH DAY LIVE

 A new proposal from the administration is aimed at blocking the federal government from analyzing the impacts of federal projects on climate change, and fundamentally weakening the National Environmental Policy Act (NEPA), our bedrock environmental law.
 This time-limited action provided tools to comment on this disastrous proposal during the public comment period, which is now over.